 CEC Systems was founded by Nicholas Press, a Strategic Logistics Officer in the Australian Regular Army.
 During his deployment to Afghanistan in 2008, Nicholas observed an accumulation of empty intermodal containers at operating bases, often where space was a limited and valuable commodity.
-This was because once the supplies were removed, the containers themselves were left empty, stuck at their destination.

 Through extensive industry collaboration, CEC Systems has come to understand the four key problem areas impacting shipping and logistics as Waste, Productivity, Efficiency, and Security.

 With the foundation that all innovation be pursued under the principles of being Simple, Affordable, Efficient and Safe (SEAS), CEC Systems researches and develops integrated technology solutions to these industry problems now and into the future.